-Getting there: Take the JR Tokaido Shinkansen from Tokyo Station to Atami (40-50 minutes, ¥3,670/one-way non-reserved seat).
-This ticket is included in the JR Pass but not the JR East or JR Kanto Area passes.
+Getting there: Follow the road to Atami noted above.
 Once you’re on the Ito peninsula, there are inexpensive local trains that will take you between towns.

 Getting there: Kawagoe Station is easily accessible from Shibuya Station via the JR Saikyo/Kawagoe Line (55 minutes, ¥760 one way).